nuno-costa-test/viddyoze/Readme.md

 The file ```test\integration\ResultsTest``` implements tests to assert the expected results mentioned in the test.

-If not making use of STRTA scripts then running ```./vendor/bin/phpunit  -c ./test/phpunit.xml ./test``` from the project root should do the trick.
+If not making use of STRTA scripts, then running ```./vendor/bin/phpunit  -c ./test/phpunit.xml ./test``` from the project root should do the trick.